A History of Making

 Anticipating the utility and significance of fraction strips, Maletsky and Sobel suggest folding like-sized, rectangular strips of paper into parts to add and subtract fractions.
 They also fold rectangular strips to demonstrate area models for multiplying fractions.
 Try some other addition, subtraction and multiplication problems with the strips!

 Other Notable Contributors to the Maker Movement

-Seymour Papert developed a theory of learning, constructionism, based upon Piaget’s constructivism.
-Both constructivism and constructionism theories recognize that knowledge is actively constructed by a learner, with constructionism adding the dimension that the knowledge be constructed during the process of making a shareable object (Harel & Papert, 1991).
-The theory posits that people learn effectively through Making things.
-It recognizes that children are the designers and builders of their own cognitive tools.
+Seymour Papert developed a theory of learning called constructionism, which is based upon Piaget’s constructivism.
+Both constructivism and constructionism recognize that knowledge is actively constructed by a learner, with constructionism adding the dimension that the knowledge be constructed during the process of making a shareable object (Harel & Papert, 1991).
+Constructionism posits that people learn effectively through Making things and recognizes children as the designers and builders of their own cognitive tools.
 And by Makers sharing their designs, the practice of Making helps enhance and extends conceptual understandings of critical socio-technical issues.

 Read more about Papert’s important book, Mindstorms.

 1969 – The Logo Turtle – Seymour Papert et al (South African/American).
 (2015, August 24).